 What's the Difference Between a Phishing Attack and Social Engineering Attack?

 A social engineering attack is used to define a broad spectrum of hacking activities that are accomplished through real (actual or perceived) human interaction.
-There are varying types of social engineering attacks that all use manipulation in order to pry information from customers or end users.
+There are varying types that all use manipulation in order to pry information from customers or end users.
 This kind of digital trickery is all too commonplace, leading to a wave of identity and other types of data theft.

 A phishing attack is a type of social engineering attack that falls within the same family of security breaches - in fact, it is the most common form.
-Mostly used to fraudulently collect private data, a phishing attack directs you to click on a link (usually within a message) that will unleash malicious software and viruses onto the computer in use.
+Mostly used to fraudulently collect private data, this type of attack directs you to click on a link (usually within a message) that will unleash malicious software and viruses onto the computer in use.
 In many cases, the software is so sophisticated that it can steal user credentials and other key information in mere seconds.

-In spear phishing, a common type of phishing attack, the hacker will target specific employees at a company with a personalized message that seems legitimate.
+With spear phishing, the hacker will target specific employees at a company with a personalized message that seems legitimate.
 When an employee responds or interacts with the email in question, the hacker obtains immediate access to the computer to steal data and install malware.

 Types of Social Engineering Attacks

 In pretexting, the hacker focuses on developing a thorough and believable pretext (or, false scenario) that can be used to try and steal information.
-In this type of social engineering attack, the perpetrator pretends to be someone else in an official capacity needing bits and pieces of key data, often in order to “confirm an identity.”
+The perpetrator pretends to be someone else in an official capacity needing bits and pieces of key data, often in order to “confirm an identity.”
 For a company employee, this simple sense of urgency can be all it takes to share personal information.

 Advanced pretexting attacks will try to convince the individual to perform a specific action that gets the hacker into another entry point.
-Being able to identify a company’s weak points are a pretext hacker’s specialty; they will even go as far as impersonating a third-party IT service in order to gain building or database access.
+Being able to identify a company’s weak points are a pretext hacker’s specialty; they will even go as far as impersonating a third-party IT service in order to gain access to the company building or database.

-Similar to a phishing attack, baiting is an attack method that uses an offering of some kind to entice the targeted individual.
-Generally, this form of social engineering attack is done online using free movie downloads or exclusive video access as the bait of choice.
+Similar to a phishing attack, baiting is a method that uses an offering of some kind to entice the targeted individual.
+Generally, this form of attack is done online using free movie downloads or exclusive video access as the bait of choice.
 When the link or fake ad is clicked on, malware and malicious programs are released on an unsuspecting computer.

 Quid Pro Quo

 Much like the baiting methods used, quid pro quo attacks promise something of value in exchange for sharing information.
 In this case, the benefit being offered is usually a service rather than a good.
-For this type of social engineering attack, imposters pose as IT service people and security experts who spam companies with information about their services.
-By promising quick fixes and amazing results, these frauds trick businesses into clicking through fake website links to learn more, disabling key programs, and installing malware onto department computers.
+For this type of attack, imposters pose as IT service people and security experts who spam companies with information about their services.
+By promising quick fixes and amazing results, these frauds trick businesses into clicking through fake website links and other malicious urls to learn more, disabling key programs, and installing malware onto department computers.

 Another type of social engineering attack is known as tailgating.
 These cyber attacks involve someone without credentials following an employee into a restricted area, often in the form of a delivery driver, to get access to a building.
 Once gaining security approval by “piggybacking” inside, the attacker will pretend to keep of the facade in order to get past the front desk or reception area.
 As an in-person violation, tailgating is the most up-front way that someone can hack into your systems or acquire any other sensitive information.

-Scareware is a social engineering attack that preys on an employee’s natural fear using false alarms and threats.
-With a simple notice that their system could be infected with malware, a targeted individual’s reaction is usually first to fix the issue.
+Scareware is an attack that preys on an employee’s natural fear using false alarms and threats.
+With a simple notice that their system could be infected with malware, a targeted individual’s reaction is usually first to attempt to fix the issue.
 In this case, installing the recommended anti-phishing tools actually leads to an installation of malware itself.
 Often referred to as deception software, scareware is distributed by spam email, browser pop-ups, and fake ads.

 How to Protect Yourself From Phishing Scams

-Our IT security consultants are experts when it comes to phishing protection, and will build a completely customized plan of defense that includes all of the most powerful anti-phishing technology, anti-phishing apps, and other anti-phishing tools.
+Our IT security consultants are experts when it comes to protection, and will build a completely customized plan of defense that includes all of the most powerful anti-phishing technology and apps, as well as other anti-phishing tools.
 In terms of more general tips for employees and department heads, here are some of the most important things to do to avoid social engineering attacks:

-- Educate employees on the common forms of cyber attack and how to detect them.
+- Increase employee security awareness by providing training on the common forms of cyber attack and how to detect them.

 - Never open emails from untrusted sources.